Jimdo/template-boilerplate/README.md

 ## Installation and Operation

 * Download and setup instructions can be found [here](http://live.dmp.jimdo-server.com)
 * Install a small HTTP server like [mongoose](https://code.google.com/p/mongoose/) – [homebrew](http://brew.sh/) is your friend to install it smoothly on your Mac.
+Or [use the already present python HTTP server](http://live.dmp.jimdo-server.com/pages/setup_information).

 #### Creating templates